-Can an Audiologist Determine Whether Hearing Was Damaged Recently?
+Can a Hearing Professional Determine Whether Hearing Was Damaged Recently?

 As of September 2021, about 60% of Canadians between the ages of 19 to 79 are experiencing hearing problems.

 Is it a slight ringing in the ear, some aching, or outright hearing loss?
-Our audiologist services can help you determine the best course of action for your hearing health.
+Our hearing services can help you determine the best course of action for your hearing health.

-If you think you may have recently damaged your hearing because of noise, an accident, or something else, you should see an audiologist as soon as possible.
+If you think you may have recently damaged your hearing because of noise, an accident, or something else, you should see a hearing professional as soon as possible.
 They’ll help you find out how bad the damage is and talk about fixing or avoiding it.

-Keep on reading for our breakdown of the help that audiology tests can provide.
+Keep on reading for our breakdown of the help that hearing tests can provide.

 So, you’re worried that you’re experiencing hearing loss?
-Thankfully, an audiologist can tell if you’ve hurt your hearing lately or not.
+Thankfully, a hearing healthcare provider can tell if you’ve hurt your hearing lately or not.

-Pure-tone audiometry is a popular test that audiologists use to find out the softest sounds a person can hear at different frequencies.
+Pure-tone audiometry is a popular test that hearing healthcare providers use to find out the softest sounds a person can hear at different frequencies.
 By comparing the data to known values, they can find out if hearing levels have changed recently.

 And, if you’re worried about setting up an appointment and going in person, you can take advantage of our mobile hearing test services at Ears To You.

-The Differences Between an ENT and an Audiologist
+The Differences Between an ENT and a Hearing Professional

 An ENT is short for Ear, Nose, and Throat physician.
 They’re a doctor who specializes in diagnosing and treating problems with the ear, nose, throat, and other parts of the head and neck that are connected to them.